 Overview of Program

-- Take required course(s) and electives junior-senior year
+- Enroll in required course(s) and electives junior-senior year

-- Research global issue and present results in Capstone Project senior year
+- Connect curriculum and experience to Capstone Project senior year

 - Earn a Certificate of Distinction as a Global Scholar at graduation

-- Students must take a foundations course called “Global Citizenship in an Ignatian Context”
+- Students must take a foundations course called “Global Perspectives and Ignatian Discernment”

 - Publish and/or share your findings with the community through 21st century methods (i.e. video, website, presentation)